brokyo/seeker_ii/README.md

 The above sets a base but seeker is about more than tape loops.
 Try these

 - **Composer mode** — In Lane config (4A) select the Composer type to build an evolving arpeggio over four stages.
 Each stage is a chord who pattern, voicing, and phasing can be manipulated (1A) and played across configurable strum and velocity curves (2A).
 Connected to Eurorack you can play some really unusual things.
+Think of it as expressive strumming rather than rigid note playing.

 - **Sampler mode** — Seeker's looping structure works well with audio clips, particularly for glitching otherwise placid sounds.
 Select the Sampler type in Lane config (4a) and load a file or record from input.
 The 4x4 pad in the center (2A) will be loaded with equally-sized chopped segments from your original audio.
 Each pad has configurable envelope and filter.
 Try the "Pan Spread" transformation for engaging foley.